Bank Statement OCR

 Summary

 Bank statement OCR (Optical Character Recognition) is a technology that automates the extraction of data from bank statements, converting images or PDF files into machine-readable data.
 This method offers a faster and more accurate alternative to manual data entry, reducing errors and saving businesses both time and money.
-It also helps detect bank statement fraud using fake bank statements.
+It helps with bank statement analysis to detect fraudulent activities like using fake bank statements.

 Traditional manual data entry, while useful for context-heavy documents, can be inefficient for standardised documents like bank statements.
 OCR focuses on extracting key details such as account numbers, transaction descriptions, and balances, streamlining processes like income verification, customer onboarding, and financial reconciliation.